Desire-Direct/desire-direct/README.md

 In the shadow of certain doom
-it displays most deranging planes of thought.
+it displays most deranging planes of thought. the trappings of a conventional play hero/heroine, authoritarian figure, villain, femme fatale.

 evoke demons, to wake up
 complex and abstract contexts, to summon demons , make visible and tangible, the cards, sculpture, cute puppetry,